 With fire sprinklers, the sprinkler closest to the fire activates based on heat, not smoke.
 The water controls the fire, heat and smoke, giving residents time to escape and limiting damage.

 Fire sprinklers protect property

-Homes with sprinklers can minimize property loss by up to 62%.
+Homes with sprinklers can minimize property loss by up to 55% in the event of a fire.

 Fire sprinklers save lives